 I've been here since 2000, teaching, supervising, and researching post-1914 British history.
 With degrees in each, I straddle, more or less comfortably, the disciplines of history and politics, being particularly interested in promoting contemporary history and its applications.

-I'm also closely involved in outreach, widening participation, and engagement activities.
-For the School I’m Senior Tutor (concerned with overseeing pastoral care); for History I’m responsible for schools, careers, and alumni matters, and lead visit days and open days; for the University, I chair Insights Public Lectures, I'm vice chair of the student hardship committee, and I'm returning officer for NUSU elections.
+I'm currently on research leave for the academic year 2015-6, but usually I'm closely involved in outreach, widening participation, and engagement activities.
+For the School I’m Senior Tutor (concerned with overseeing pastoral care); for History I’m responsible for careers and alumni matters, and lead visit days and open days; for the University, I chair Insights Public Lectures, I'm vice chair of the student hardship committee, and I'm returning officer for NUSU elections.

-Born and raised in north London, I proceeded via secondary education in the home counties, undergraduate study in the west country, doctoral research in east central Scotland, and varied, and increasingly desperate, short-term and hourly contracts and appointments in and around London, before I, gratefully, arrived in the North East.
+Born and raised in north London, I proceeded via secondary education in the home counties, undergraduate study in the west country, doctoral research in east central Scotland, and varied, and increasingly desperate, short-term and hourly contracts and appointments in and around London, before I arrived in the North East.

 B.A.
 (Politics), University of Exeter, 1993